 Jean-Henri Fabre

-When J.-H. Fabre bought the Harmas, he made it his open-air laboratory.
+When Jean-Henri Fabre bought the Harmas, he made it his open-air laboratory.
 At the age of 56, the "Virgil of insects" as Edmond de Rostand referred to him, realised his dream and was finally able to study "the plant and the bug" full-time.

 A passion for insects